AndrewCLeonard/note-taker/README.md

 3. `renderNoteList`
     - I don't see this promise in returning any results
     - This function is long and convoluted.
 It should be refactored.
+4. Why does the number become a string?